 More green tax savings: find out how to get a tax credit for energy-efficient improvements to your home.

-Unfortunately, the old 2010 Alternative Motor Vehicle Credit for hybrid cars has expired.
-But if you bought a qualifying vehicle in 2010 and you did not claim it on your 2010 tax return, you can still get the credit by filing an amended return.
+To claim the credit, complete Form 8936 and attach it to Form 1040.
+If you bought a qualifying vehicle in the past 3 years and you did not claim it on your tax return, you can still get the credit by filing an amended return.

 See what other tax credits and tax deductions for which you may qualify to claim on your tax return.